 With its natural beauty, an abundance of recreational opportunities, and excellent quality of life, Redding successfully combines the ambiance of a small town with the amenities of a large city.
 The outdoor lifestyle, affordable housing, and remarkably low crime rates attract many people from the larger urban areas, creating both a diversified culture and a growing center of commerce and industry.

 Redding has become a favorite location for conventions for hosting groups from all over the nation, offering a number of large hotels equipped with convention facilities and a state-of-the-art Convention Center.
 Local accommodations range from modest, for those on a tight budget, to luxurious suites.
 There are also numerous RV parks, cabins, houseboat rentals and a wide selection of public and private campgrounds.
 Recreational visitors can enjoy outdoor activities to suit every taste, including fishing and boating on the Sacramento River as it winds through town.

 Once visitors experience Redding, they return again and again.
-Maps, information packets, dining and hotel guides are available at the Greater Redding Chamber of Commerce, located at 1321 Butte Street, Suite 100.
+Maps, information packets, dining and hotel guides are available at the Greater Redding Chamber of Commerce and Visitor Center, located at 1321 Butte Street, Suite 100.

 For more information, call (530) 225-4433.

 Whether you’re looking for something centrally located or an escape outside the city limits, our lodging guide has a variety of options for you to stay in Redding as well as the surrounding area.